Table of Content

 - Note down the reading of voltmeter in observation table.

-- Take 10ml of 1M zinc sulfate and add water so as to make its volume up to 100ml.
+- Take 10ml of 1M zinc sulfate and add water to make its volume up to 100ml.
 The resultant molarity will be 0.1M.

 - Now dip zinc rod in 0.1M zinc sulfate solution and copper rod in 1M copper sulfate solution and note the readings.